 - Some are master's degrees which allow you to teach while working toward your degree.
 This can be challenging for first-year teachers to balance the responsibilities of teaching with the responsibilities of master's-level course work (course work that will replicate the pedagogical instruction you will have already received as an Educational Studies major at Rhodes College).
 These programs will typically require students to pay tuition that far exceeds the cost of one semester of student teaching at Rhodes College.

 - Some are residency programs run by colleges or organizations.
-While these programs do not have any tuition requirements, they typically require multi-year teaching commitments at a particular location, typically require training in addition to teaching responsibilities, some will require you to relocate to a high-needs area of their choosing, and some are faith-based organizations that require their candidates to espouse a particular faith and code of conduct.
+While these programs do not have any tuition requirements, they typically require multi-year teaching commitments at a particular location, typically require training in addition to teaching responsibilities, some will require you to relocate to a high-needs area of their choosing, and some are faith-based organizations that require their candidates to espouse a particular faith and/or code of conduct.
 These programs require training/work in addition to teaching responsibilities, provide less autonomy and/or are less accommodating of diverse beliefs/lifestyles than the Teacher Licensure program at Rhodes College.

 The Teacher Licensure program at Rhodes College is the most affordable, most autonomous, and most identity-affirming route for Educational Studies majors at Rhodes College to earn their teacher license.
 Unlike these other pathways, you will have no additional responsibilities in your first years of teaching.
-You will also experience an easier transition into full-time teaching as a result of your fifteen weeks of supervised clinical practice during student teaching.
+You will also experience an easier transition into full-time teaching as a result of your fifteen weeks of supervised clinical student teaching.
 Finally, teachers who go through this traditional pathway regularly outperform teachers who pursue alternative pathways to licensure.
 For example, all candidates for the 2022 Teacher of the Year in Tennessee were trained through this traditional pathway.